dechamps/ASIO401/CONFIGURATION.md

 ```

 The default behaviour is to advertise minimum, preferred and maximum buffer
 sizes of 64, 1024 and 32768 samples, respectively.
-If the application selects
+If the application selects a
-a 192 kHz sample rate, the preferred buffer size becomes 4096 samples.
+sample rate higher than 48 kHz, the preferred buffer size is increased
+proportionally.

 ### Option `forceRead`